BenjaminCoupry/the-MAD-project/README.md

 ---
 ## Metadata

-The dataset is composed of x files for a total of y Go
+The dataset is composed of 104 folders, 3396 files for a total of 98.7 Go

 ---
 ## Licensing and Citation